ics-software-engineering/meteor-example-cloudinary/index.md

 The requirement to crop, and the constraint that the crop yield a square, is easily changed in the example source code.

 If you now click "Upload", two things happen.
 First, the image is uploaded to Cloudinary.
-Second, you are returned to the Meteor form and the file name field is filled in:
+Second, you are returned to the Meteor form and the image field is filled in with the file name ("jerry"):

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-example-cloudinary/master/doc/home-page-form-ready-for-submit.png)

-At this point, the image has already been uploaded to Cloudinary, but since we have not submitted this form, the Meteor application does not know about it yet.
+At this point, the image has already been uploaded to Cloudinary, but since we have not yet submitted this form, the Meteor application does not know about the image.
 So, let's click "Submit" to submit the form with the pointer to the uploaded image.
 Once we do that, the page looks like this:

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-example-cloudinary/master/doc/home-page-form-after-submit.png)